Updated: Nov 28, 2022

-Your license is going to be suspended for two years if you are at least 21 years old and refuse or fail to complete a chemical examination.
-Your license will be suspended for the same amount of time if you are under the age of 21 and refuse or fail to complete a chemical examination.
+Your license will be suspended for two years if you are at least 21 years old and refuse or fail to complete a chemical examination.
+Your license will be suspended for the same time if you are under 21 and refuse or fail to complete a chemical examination.

 California DUI Fines for a Third Offense

-In California, a third offense DUI charge means you've been convicted of two previous DUI charges within the last ten years.
-A charge of third-offense is classified as a misdemeanor and carries the following penalties:
+In California, a third-offense DUI charge means you've been convicted of two previous DUI charges within the last ten years.
+A charge of a third offense is classified as a misdemeanor and carries the following penalties:

 Fines: For a third offense charge, fines and assessments can vary from $1,800 to $18,000.
 For an extra charge, the court would allow you to pay your fines over time.
 Both fines must be paid within 45 days if you do not want to be charged an extra fee.
 Depending on the court, you might be able to work off a portion of the fine by doing community service.

-Ignition interlock: After completing 6 months of the probation period, third-time offenders can be entitled to have their license restored.
-To be eligible for the IID restricted license, they must be enrolled in an alcohol treatment program.
+Ignition interlock: After completing 6 months of probation, third-time offenders can be entitled to have their license restored.
+To be eligible for the IID-restricted license, they must be enrolled in an alcohol treatment program.

 Suspension: If you are at least 21 years old and have taken a chemical examination for a blood alcohol concentration (BAC) of.08 percent or higher, your license will be revoked for one year.
 Your license will be revoked for one year if you are under the age of 21 and your BAC reading was.01 percent or higher.